-Are you considering getting some hypnotherapy, but not sure if you can afford it?
+Thinking about getting hypnotherapy, but not sure if you can afford it?

-Are you wondering why hypnotherapists charge the fees that they do?
+Do you wonder why hypnotherapists charge the fees that they do?

 Are you skeptical about whether hypnotherapy will even work for you?